CaptainNorway/chattafakka/README.md

 Run in command line with ```python Client.py  ```
 Commands:
 ```
-login <username> - log in with the given username
 logout - log out
 msg <message> - send message
 names - list users in chat